chaki213/tos-streamlit-dashboard/README.md

 ## Notes

 - This does work with Ondemand.
 Can use this on weekends to review historical data.
-- Gamma values are displayed in millions of dollars per 1% move in underlying asset
+- Vanna values are displayed in millions of dollars per 1% move in Implied Volatility.

 ## Credit
 Backend: